 Because BIA-ALCL is rare, experts and the TGA have advised that patients who currently have textured implants do not need to have them removed if there are no presenting problems with the implants.

-Our surgeons at the Western Australian Plastic Surgery Centre use implants and tissue expanders from the world’s leading implant manufacturers – primarily Mentor, which is owned by Johnson and Johnson.
-Mentor implants are backed by a 10 year guarantee, have a demonstrated safety record, and have been shown in the ALCL research to have amongst the lowest rates of implant-related complications at less than 1 in 80,000 risk.
+Our surgeons at the Western Australian Plastic Surgery Centre use smooth or microtextured implants and tissue expanders from the world’s leading implant manufacturers – primarily Mentor, which is owned by Johnson and Johnson.
+Mentor implants are backed by a 10 year guarantee, have a demonstrated safety record, and have been shown in the ALCL research to have amongst the lowest rates of implant-related complications at less than 1 in 36,000 risk for microtextured implants.

 Is breast implant illness the same as BIA-ALCL?